villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

  **6) Transcriptome visualization:**

-I Visualized the assembled transcripts and the reference genome using IGV genome browser
+I visualized the assembled transcripts, the GTF and the reference genome using IGV genome browser

 ## **ANNOTATION**